Thiggel/Monotonic-Early-Exit/blogpost.md

 2. In the second part, we investigate early exiting and its monotonicity assumption.
 We specifically test for which architectures and loss functions it holds.
 We then delve into how neural networks process "easy" and "hard" sentences, gaining insight into when early exiting makes sense and when it doesn't.
 3. Based on our insights from part 2, we experiment with new early exiting methods.

-## 1. What is Early-Exiting in Neural Networks?
+## 1. What is Early Exiting in Neural Networks?

 <p
    align='center'